lucasgeron/rails-import-by-csv/README.md

 Rails Import by CSV is a simple application to import/export CSV file to a database.

-This application intents to show how to perform a importation of CSV File through ActiveJobs and Turbo Stream using Ruby on Rails.
+This application intents to show how to perform a importation of CSV File through Services and Turbo Stream using Ruby on Rails.

 ## Installation
   - Clone this repository